-Coconut chutney is one of the most popular side dish made by grinding coconut and blending it with tempered spices & curry leaves.
-Coconut Chutney is a soulful accompaniment for Idli, Dosa, Vada and lot more tiffin items.
-Coconut chutney recipe with step by step pictures and video.
+Coconut Chutney is one of the most popular South Indian condiment relished with breakfast and snacks.
+Coconut Chutney is a great accompaniment for Idli, Dosa, Vada, Pongal, Oothapam etc. Learn to make Coconut Chutney Recipe with step by step pictures and video.

-Coconut chutney is a sidedish for Idli, dosa, pongal, vada, oothapam etc. I have given both home style & hotel style variations here in this post.
+Coconut Chutney is a side dish for Idli, dosa, pongal, vada, oothapam etc. I have shared both home style & hotel style variations here in this post.
 It is called thengai chutney in tamil and nariyal ka chutney in Hindi both translate to coconut chutney in their corresponding languages.

 About Coconut Chutney

-Coconut chutney is a day in and a day out dish that is made at least thrice every week in South India.
-Partnered with sambar they make a great combo for idli, dosa, vada, etc. It is absolutely easy to make and a good dish for cooking beginners.
+Coconut Chutney is a day in and a day out side dish that is made at least thrice a month in most households South India.
+Partnered with sambar they make a great combo for idli, dosa, vada, etc. It is absolutely easy to make and a great side dish that even beginners can try.

 One of my close friend has a weird way of selecting hotels – yes – she will not go to hotels which does not serve chutney and will prefer hotels that serve two or more types of chutney along with sambar and podi.